 Why can’t I just Google articles or use JSTOR?

 The article databases available to you in the library provide many more scholarly articles than you can find via Google.
-JSTOR is also limited in the number of journals it covers, and does not contain articles published in the most recent 5 years.
+JSTOR is also limited in the number of journals it covers, and in most cases does not include recently published issues.
 The bottom line?
 Search scholarly article databases to compile an excellent bibliography.

 If I can’t find the information I need, who can help me?